dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### Reducing Thermal Throttling (Undervolting)
 Download Intel Power Gadget [here](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) and test your machine on `All Thread Frequency` and see if it throttles (caps at 2.8GHz for this machine below 70 degrees) unnecessarily.
 If it does, you may want to consider undervolting.
 Undervolting your CPU can reduce heat, improve performance, and provide longer battery life.
 However, if done incorrectly, it may cause an unstable system.
 My preferred method is using [VoltageShift](https://github.com/sicreative/VoltageShift).

-VoltageShift binary and kext are already present in their respect versions in the zip file, hence no need to build with XCode.
+VoltageShift binary and kext are already present in their respective versions in the zip file, hence no need to build with XCode.
 Open Terminal in the folder of your prefered version and run this command:

 ```
 sudo chown -R root:wheel VoltageShift.kext